Associahedra, Multiplihedra and units in $A_{\infty}$ form: Internal -category

 where we regard $O \cotensor_{O} Z = Z$ and $X \cotensor_{O} O = X$.
-We denote such an internal action by $(X,\mu'',Z)$ or simply by $(X,Z)$. \end{enumerate} \end{defn} \begin{rem} Even if we drop the condition on $q$ or $p$ to be an internal pre-functor, each becomes an internal pre-functor by the above definition, since so does $\mu'$ or $\mu''$. \end{rem}
+We denote such an internal action by $(X,\mu'',Z)$ or simply by $(X,Z)$. \end{enumerate} \end{defn} \begin{rem} Even if we drop the condition on $q$ or $p$ to be an internal prefunctor, each becomes an internal prefunctor by the above definition, since so does $\mu'$ or $\mu''$. \end{rem}

-\begin{expl} An internal h-category $(X,\mu)$ gives an internal right and left actions of $X$ on $X$ along the identity internal functor in $\Category{C}$. \end{expl}
+\begin{expl} An internal h-precategory $(X,\mu)$ gives an internal right and left actions of $X$ on $X$ along the identity internal functor in $\Category{C}$. \end{expl}